Illustrated Guide to Putting Your Homebuilt Computer Together

-My lawyer also wanted me to mention that this site is intended for adults and that young people need to be supervised by an adult when attempting a computer-building project.
+My lawyer also wanted me to mention that this site is intended for adults teenagers, and that younger children need to be supervised by an adult when attempting a computer-building project.
 So if you're a kid, make sure you have an adult review your plans and help you assemble your new PC.
 And have fun!

 Explanation of This Computer-Building Project

 The computer assembly project illustrated here is quite a few years old.
 I've built other computers since then and I always say that I'm going to photograph and document "the next one."
 But what usually happens is that "the next one" is a rush job, and there's no time to find a photographer.
 But truthfully, the process really hasn't changed all that much, so maybe next time...

 This computer was designed by my brother to enable him to work remotely from home and run standard desktop applications.
 He didn't need blazing power or high-end audio, so he chose an affordably priced barebones computer kit with integrated audio.

 But because he occasionally manipulated graphics, he wanted a decent video card.
 He chose an ATI Radeon card with 128 MB of onboard video RAM, which was pretty high-end at the time.
 Nowadays, it would be laughable.
 In fact, it wouldn't be able to run a lot of the applications we use today at all.
 But for the time, it was a pretty high-end card.